ionic-team/ionic-site/docs/nightly/api/utility/ionic.Platform/index.md

 </h2>

 Trigger a callback once the device is ready, or immediately if the device is already ready.
-This method can be ran from anywhere and does not need to be wrapped by any additonal methods.
+This method can be run from anywhere and does not need to be wrapped by any additonal methods.
 When the app is within a WebView (Cordova), it'll fire the callback once the device is ready.
 If the app is within